Vinko Jelovac: Club career

-During his club career, Jelovac was a long-time player of KK Olimpija.
-He was a member of the FIBA European Selection, in 1973 and 1974.
-He won the Yugoslav League championship in 1970.
+During his club career, Jelovac was a long-time player of Olimpija Ljubljana.
+With Olimpija, he won the Yugoslav First Federal League championship in the 1969–70 season.
+He was also a member of the FIBA European Selection team, in 1973 and 1974.
+Jelovac scored the most points in the history of the Yugoslav First Federal League, with a total of 7,531 career points scored.